Beginning Sailing Learning Units

 Course Overview

-The content of the sailing course is linked to readings in The Winner’s Guide to Optimist Sailing, Gary Jobson and Jay Kehoe, International Marine, McGraw-Hill, 2004.
+The content of the introduction to sailing course is linked to readings in Learning Sailing Right- Beginning Sailing, United Sailing Association, Second Edition, 2008..
 Integrated with the content related to sailboats and sailing are STEM topics such as forces, mechanical advantage, apparent wind vs true wind, and wind velocity and direction.
 Practical instruction is provided in tying knots, rigging and derigging a sailboat, capsize recovery, trimming a sail, leaving and returning to a dock, and steering a sailboat.
 Emphasis will be on safe shore and sailing practices including a clear understanding of the rules of the road.

 To promote interactions and teamwork among the campers, they will organized into pairs.
 In this way, the campers can support and learn from one another.
 As they grow and hopefully sail in larger boats, understanding the importance of teamwork and executing their particular role on the crew will be vital.